Notes

 Consider the more complicated pdf of Example 4

-Find the $X$ and $Y$ marginals.
+Find the X and Y marginals.

 Taking into account the triangular region,